 Meditation in itself also releases endorphins.
-Those who meditate to a deep level experience a lighthearted mood and a sense of greater control over their emotions.
-This could be why so many who meditate can handle stressful situations more effectively.
+Those who meditate regularly often report a more lighthearted mood, a sense of greater control over their emotions, and greater resilience to stress.

 4. Explore Neurofeedback

-Doctors recommend it for those who experience trauma.
+Doctors often recommend neurofeedback for those who have experienced trauma.
 It can also help to reduce anxiety and depression, two common reasons people turn to drugs and alcohol.

 5. Enjoy a Hearty Laugh

 Perhaps the easiest and most enjoyable way to reach a level of euphoria is to laugh.
-Whether from funny jokes in a move to just remembering good times with friends, the action of laughing is a trigger for the brain to release those feel-good hormones.
-Laughter helps people to feel good nearly instantly, even faster than the use of drugs and alcohol.
+Whether from funny jokes in a movie to just remembering good times with friends, laughing triggers the brain’s “feel-good” hormones.
+Laughter helps people feel good nearly instantly, even faster than drugs and alcohol.